-This deposit type consists of veins and stockworks of W, Mo-W and Be-Mo-W deposit minerals that occur within endo- and exocontact zones of multistage granitoid intrusions.
+This deposit type consists of veins and stockworks of W, Mo-W and Be-Mo-W minerals that occur within endo- and exocontact zones of multistage granitoid intrusions.
 Deposits generally occur in cupolas and domes of silicic and ultra-silicic granitic rocks.
 Deposits consist of elongated quartz veins and vein systems, stockworks, and greisen cupolas.
 Quartz-sheelite stockworks are common in exocontact zones.
 Disseminated wolframite and molybdenite occur in greisen, quartz veins, and veinlets.
-Other deposit minerals are bismuthinite, pyrite, pyrrhotite, arsenopyrite, bornite, chalcopyrite, scheelite. cassiterite, beryl, galena, sphalerite, and various Biminerals.
-Gangue minerals are quartz, muscovite, Kfeldspar, fluorite, lepidolite, and rare tourmaline.
+Other deposit minerals are bismuthinite, pyrite, pyrrhotite, arsenopyrite, bornite, chalcopyrite, scheelite, cassiterite, beryl, galena, and sphalerite, and various Bi-minerals.
+Gangue minerals are quartz, muscovite, K-feldspar, fluorite, lepidolite, and rare tourmaline.
 Veins occur at the upper level apices of granitic plutons, including alaskite, and in peripheral zones of contact-metamorphosed sandstone and shale.
-Associated hydrothermal alteration includes greisen with albite, and rare chlorite and tourmaline with Li.
-Nb, and Ta minerals.
+Associated hydrothermal alteration includes greisen with albite, and rare chlorite and tourmaline with Li, Nb, and Ta minerals.
 The deposit type is sometimes associated with Sn-W vein and Sn greisen deposits.
 The depositional environment consists of tensional fractures in epizonal granitoid plutons that intrude sedimentary or metasedimentary rocks.
-Typical tectonic setting consists of anatectic granitic plutonic belts related to collisional zones and (or) interplate strike-slip-fault zones.
-Examples of the deposit type are at Lednikovy-Sarmaka, Ondortsagan, Mongolia, and Okunevskoye, Russia, and Tsunkheg, Mongolia.
+Typical tectonic setting consists of anatectic granitic plutonic belts related to collisional zones and (or) interplate strike-slipfault zones.
+Examples of the deposit type are at Dzhidinskoe (fig. 9) and Okunevskove, Russia, and Lednikovy-Sarmaka, Ondortsagan, and Tsunkheg, Mongolia.

 II.
-Deposits related to intermediate and felsic intrusions.
-C. Alkaline metasomatite.
+Deposits Related to Intermediate and Felsic Intrusions.
+C. Alkaline Metasomatite.